 How to Get Started with WhatsApp Business Groups through tyntec

 To leverage the potential of the new group feature, enterprise must partner with a WhatsApp Business Solution provider who supports the Group Messaging feature in their solution.
 At this time, tyntec is the only provider currently offering this feature.

 By partnering with tyntec, a business can ensure the rollout of its WhatsApp group(s) are targeted, relevant and engaging—and adhere with WhatsApp's rules surrounding implementation and usage.
-To find out more about how WhatsApp's groups can drive deeper, more personalized relationships with customers, contact tyntec for a demo.
+To find out more about how WhatsApp's groups can drive deeper, more personalized relationships with customers, contact tyntec for a live Webinar Session.